 2017 Family Meeting Presentation

-It’s okay if you weren’t able to make our first family meeting.
-You can still download the presentation!
+Download the presentation from our first family meeting.
 It includes an overview of genetics, the KIF1A gene and variants, and research studies looking into symptoms of the disorder.

 - The Mighty — an online community where those facing health challenges can connect with others in similar situations and get support